WebAssembly/component-model/design/mvp/FutureFeatures.md

 to the Core WebAssembly specification, adding only the new concepts of instance and module definitions (which, like other kinds of definitions, could be imported and exported).
-As part of the overall [scoping and layering proposal], Module Linking as moved into a layer above WebAssembly and merged with the Interface Types proposal.
+As part of the overall [scoping and layering proposal], Module Linking has moved into a layer above WebAssembly and merged with the Interface Types proposal.
 However, it may still make sense and be complementary to the Component Model to add Module Linking to Core WebAssembly in the future as originally proposed.